Skip to content

 History

-The village consists of a large park, three pubs, three schools, a church and an industrial estate.
+The village consists of a large park, two pubs, three schools, a church and an industrial estate.
 Holliday Park (previously Bents Park, known locally as Boyne Park after Lord Boyne) is located to the north of the village, and was renovated in 2016 with a new children's play area.
 The park also provides access to the River Browney which runs through it.
-The park was donated to the public by local alderman and philanthropist Martin Forster Holliday (1848-1935), The three pubs in the village are The Station, The New Cross (formerly The Langley Moor Hotel, as of 2022 currently closed) and The Lord Boyne Hotel.
-Historically, the village had two inns, the Littleburn Hotel, two more pubs, two…
+The park was donated to the public by local alderman and philanthropist Martin Forster Holliday (1848-1935), There are two pubs in the village, they are The Station, and The Lord Boyne Hotel.
+Historically, the village had three additional pubs, two inns, the Littleburn Hotel, two cinemas, a working men's club (now residential flats), a post…

 Sourced from Wikipedia under CC BY-SA 4.0.